wq/wq.db/README.md

 Extends the excellent [Django REST Framework] with a collection of views, serializers, and context processors useful for creating a progresively enhanced website that serves as its own mobile app and [its own REST API].
 The core of the library is an admin-like [ModelRouter] that connects REST urls to registered models, and provides a descriptive [configuration object] for consumption by [wq.app's client-side router].  wq.db.rest also includes a GeoJSON serializer/renderer.

 ### [wq.db.patterns]
-A collection of [design patterns]&nbsp;(e.g. [identify], [relate]) that provide long-term flexibility and sustainability for user-maintained data collection applications.
-These patterns are implemented as installable Django apps.
+A collection of abstract models and serializers for use in constructing advanced [design patterns] including [nested forms], [EAV structures][EAV], and [natural keys].
+Includes [wq.db.patterns.identify][identify], an installable Django app module to help manage third-party entity identifers.

 [wq]: https://wq.io
 [Django]: https://www.djangoproject.com/